Computational Fluid Dynamics

 Prerequisites:

-Prerequisites for the course include basic knowledge of fluid mechanics, linear algebra, partial differential equations and average programming skills.
-Please take note of the following software/hardware requirements for the course:
+Prerequisites for this course include basic knowledge of fluid mechanics, linear algebra, partial differential equations and average programming skills.
+Intermediate knowledge of MATLAB is required (students with experience in Python should find it easy to transition to MATLAB).

 Applied / Theory: